shaka-project/shaka-packager/README.md

 Demuxer reads from source through the File interface.
 A concrete LocalFile class is already implemented.
 The users may also implement their own File class if they want to read/write using a different kinds of protocol, e.g. network storage, http etc.

 Muxer is responsible for taking elementary stream samples and producing media segments.
-An optional EncryptionKeySource can be provided to Muxer to generate encrypted outputs.
+An optional KeySource can be provided to Muxer to generate encrypted outputs.
 Muxer writes to output using the same File interface as Demuxer.

 Demuxer and Muxer are connected using MediaStream.
 MediaStream wraps the elementary streams and is responsible for the interaction between Demuxer and Muxer.
 A demuxer can transmits multiple MediaStreams; similarly, A muxer is able to accept and mux multiple MediaStreams, not necessarily from the same Demuxer.